hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/gaia-coupling.md

 GAIA STEERING FILE : gaia-morphodynamics.cas
 ```

 (gaia-hotstart)=
 ### Hotstart

-This tutorial builds on the results of the {ref}`dry-initialized steady2d model <tm2d-dry>` because Gaia is designed as a decoupled model (see the {ref}`above definitions <tm-coupling>).
+This tutorial builds on the results of the {ref}`dry-initialized steady2d model <tm2d-init-dry>` because Gaia is designed as a decoupled model (see the {ref}`above definitions <tm-coupling>`).
 Using a former simulation result for model initialization is called **hotstart** for which TELEMAC requires, of course, a results file from a previous simulation.
 For this purpose, make sure that the dry-initialized steady2d results file in the simulation folder ([download r2dsteady.slf](https://github.com/hydro-informatics/telemac/raw/main/gaia2d-tutorial/r2dsteady.slf)).
 Then **define the hotstart in the Telemac2d steering file** with the following keywords:

 ```fortran
 / steady2d-gaia.cas